UnaBiz/unabiz-emulator/README.md

 ## UnaBiz Emulator

-- Node.js program that emulates a SIGFOX base station by receiving messages from TD1208 modules nearby and pushes the messages to UnaCloud.
+- Node.js program that emulates a SIGFOX base station by receiving messages from TD1208 modules in emulation mode nearby and pushes the messages to UnaCloud.

 - Designed to work with the SIGFOX developer kits distributed by UnaBiz